 With COVID-19 cases rising yet again, schools in Minnesota are moving to remote learning.
-The Minneapolis public system, for example, just announced that beginning today till the end of the month, classes will be remote.
+For example, Minneapolis Public Schools just announced that classes will be remote till month-end.
 Other school districts like Osseo, Richfield, and Prior Lake have also moved to remote learning.

 And according to the Star Tribune, the St. Paul school district might go even further by